CarlieSachiko/rooted-and-wild-co/readme.md

 * Responsive logo in the navbar
 * Transition is too fast on first image on home page
 * Instagram feed
-* People being able to like multiple times

 --------
 ###Next Steps